Hi! I'm an American freelance journalist.

 When I was in college, I was a regular food blogger for the Village Voice and a USA Today Collegiate Correspondent.

 My goal is to eventually visit all the provincial-level administrative units in China.
 There are 34 official ones.
 So far, I've visited and written about 17 provincial-level administrative units in China.
 Alhambra Source interviewed me on my trip here.
 I gave a TEDx talk on my experience in China in 2017.
 You can read my reports from my travels on VICE.

-I am currently writing a column for East West Bank on all the regional Chinese recipes I have been collecting on my travels.
+I am also currently writing a column for East West Bank on regional Chinese recipes.

 I'm mostly interested in sustainability, regenerative food systems, and stories of marginalized communities that live off of the land.
 I prefer farms to cities, home-cooked meals to restaurant spreads.
 I believe in minimalism, eating locally, and being conscious of consumption.